 My favorite cuts of beef for a Roast

 • Chuck Roast.
 Also called pot roast.
-An inexpensive cut that has marbling throughout, making it a great choice for one-pot cooking.
+It is an inexpensive cut that marbles throughout, making it a great choice for one-pot cooking.

 • Boneless Rib Roast.
 This cut is also called a ribeye and is great for a Sunday Roast dinner.